liamtoney/infresnel/README.md

-for generally plotting results), [Jupyter Notebook](https://jupyter.org/) (for running the interactive `.ipynb` notebooks), [Numba](https://numba.pydata.org/) (for computational acceleration), [PyGMT](https://www.pygmt.org/latest/) (for simplified SRTM data downloading and caching), and [rioxarray](https://corteva.github.io/rioxarray/stable/) (for DEM file I/O, reprojection, and elevation profile interpolation).
+for generally plotting results), [Jupyter Notebook](https://jupyter.org/) (for running the interactive `.ipynb` notebooks), [Numba](https://numba.pydata.org/) (for computational acceleration), [PyGMT](https://www.pygmt.org/latest/) (for simplified SRTM data downloading and caching), [rioxarray](https://corteva.github.io/rioxarray/stable/) (for DEM file I/O, reprojection, and elevation profile interpolation), and [tqdm](https://tqdm.github.io/) (for displaying progress bars).
 These dependencies are listed in [`environment.yml`](environment.yml), and they are installed in step 2 above.